ItaiAxelrad/open-spec/docs/specifications/Facility Construction/Division 09 - Finishes/099700 Special Coating.md

 General
 :
       1. Materials specified are those that have been evaluated for the specific service.

+## Product
-Products of the paint manufacturers are listed in the paint schedules at the end of this Section to establish a standard of quality.
+s of the paint manufacturers are listed in the paint schedules at the end of this Section to establish a standard of quality.
 Equivalent material may be substituted on written approval of the Engineer, based on review of submittals for compliance with the requirements of this Section.
    1. Products:
       1. Subject to compliance with requirements, provide one of the products in the paint schedules located at the end of Section 3.
 2. PAINT MATERIALS, GENERAL